ThijsVisee/machineLearning/README.md

 ### **Data**

-The data format consits of 4 voices, each encoding the music score as a sequence of integers which represent pitch.
+The data format consists of 4 voices, each encoding the music score as a sequence of integers which represent pitch.
 The file data.txt represents each of the 4 voices as a (long, column) vector made from 0's and piano key indices.
 A typical part of a voice vector looks like: